git-moss/DrivenByMossWiki/Ableton-Push-I-&-II.md

   * Touch strip (Ribbon) changes pitch (or sends CC), configure with Shift+Touchstrip
   * Press _"Scales"_ (keep pressed for temporary) to change the scales (Chromatic, Major, Minor, etc.) and the root note with the 16 buttons below the display.
 Press and keep the **Shift** button to change the scale layout.
   * The played keys are lighting red if global or clip recording (does not work if recording clip is outside of the monitored 8x8 matrix)
+  * Use the Delete button in combination with a pad.
+This deletes all appearances of that note in the currently selected clip.
+Use with care since the notes you see lit might not come from the currently selected clip!

 ## Session Mode

 Press _"Session"_ to enter **Session** mode.
 Keep button pressed to switch back to Note mode on release.
 This allows you to launch clips then release the Session button to jump straight back into Note mode.

+When in Session view and press Session again a menu turns up (like in note view) where you can select different views.
+The normal Sesson view, the flipped version and the Scene view.
+This view displays the first 64 scenes ready for jamming.
+The color of a scene uses the color of the first clip found in the scene (only checks in the first 8 tracks).
+Use the Layout button on Push 2 to quickly step through these views.

 Hold *Browse* and select a pad to browse for clips.